CERTCC/Vultron/docs/process_models/em/index.md

 begin with some behavioral norms that define what it means to cooperate with an embargo.

+!!! note ""

--   Embargo Participants SHOULD NOT knowingly release information about an embargoed case until either
+    Embargo Participants SHOULD NOT knowingly release information about an embargoed case until either

     1.  all proposed embargoes have been explicitly rejected